microsoft/vcpkg-docs/vcpkg/concepts/system-package-managers.md

 # System package managers

 C++ libraries are available in system package managers such as apt and vcpkg.
 How you choose to acquire your libraries depends on your specific use case.
+You can also have vcpkg dependencies [depend on system package manager dependencies](https://devblogs.microsoft.com/cppblog/using-system-package-manager-dependencies-with-vcpkg/).

 ## Reasons to use dependencies from a system package manager
 - Overall deployment size will be reduced, as different programs can share the same shared libraries.